nektro/custom-elements/fl/README.md

 applications.
 Using the Custom Elements in this package it is possible to use many of the UWP components in your web apps.

+📘 = link to Fluent Design documentation
+🦑 = link to GitHub supplementary repository

 ## Elements (Coverage)

 ## Layout